Why Palo Santo Is More Than Just A "Fragrance Trend"

 Sandra Manay, founder of Luna Sundara, a shop that sells authentic Peruvian and Ecuadorian products, says that people also look to avoid all the meticulous requirements of importing the wood, like inspections and taxes (a.k.a. dinero) — which is illegal.
 Manay, who was born in Peru, has seen the corruption firsthand.
 She works directly with the countries' governments to import her wood legally (each have their own regulations), while also making sure the surrounding Indigenous communities that work with the trees are being taken care of.
 "I ask the people if they're getting paid fairly, how long they've been working, and if the women are also allowed to work," she says.

-Another company that prioritises sound sourcing is Rahua, a hair-care brand that has since branched out into a variety of beauty products, including a Palo Santo fragrance.
+Another company that prioritizes sound sourcing is Rahua, a hair-care brand that has since branched out into a variety of beauty products, including a Palo Santo fragrance.
 Rahua has had a Palo Santo collection since the brand's inception in 2008.
-Founders Anna Ayers (who is from the southern U.S.) and Fabian Lliguin (who is Ecuadorian) have worked over the years to prioritise sustainability and fair trade in their business.
+Founders Anna Ayers (who is from the southern U.S.) and Fabian Lliguin (who is Ecuadorian) have worked over the years to prioritize sustainability and fair trade in their business.
 As such, the brand works with local communities to plant new trees and ensure that the Indigenous people who protect the rainforest are being paid well above fair-trade price to build strong economies of their own.

 "For us, when we approach using any ingredients, especially a precious ingredient like Palo Santo, it's about honouring the ingredient, honouring the source of it, and ensuring that the ingredient is obtained in a way that will live forever," says Ayers.
 "We go the extra mile for our ingredients, and I would like to see more companies do that."

 As Ayers and Manay both reiterate, as important as it is, ensuring proper sourcing of the wood isn't enough.
-What it comes down to is understanding, and honouring, the rich spiritual meaning Palo Santo has for these communities.
+What it comes down to is understanding, and honoring, the rich spiritual meaning Palo Santo has for these communities.
 "It's all fun and games when you're burning or spraying on Palo Santo, but what about really talking about ancient practices and the Indigenous people?"
 Rodriguez says.
 Brujita Skincare founder Leah Guerrero, who grew up using the wood in a traditional Ecuadorian-American home, prides herself on only selling products with sustainably-sourced Palo Santo oil.
-She donates proceeds from her brand to Nature and Culture International, an organisation that works with local Indigenous communities to protect ecosystems in Latin America.
+She donates proceeds from her brand to Nature and Culture International, an organization that works with local Indigenous communities to protect ecosystems in Latin America.
 "It's not only that [people] aren't giving back and not being aware of the communities that this wood is coming from, but it's being taught incorrectly," she says.

-My grandmother, when I told her of Palo Santo being labeled a self-care trend, wasn't surprised by the erasure of spiritual symbolism.
+My grandmother, when I told her of Palo Santo being labelled a self-care trend, wasn't surprised by the erasure of spiritual symbolism.
 "Anything to make centavos (cents) nowadays," she replied, in Spanish.
 Manay, who remembers eating quinoa in her breakfast oatmeal growing up in Peru and now pays triple the price in the U.S. for the "superfood," says she hopes that holy wood doesn't become a similar (and overpriced) commodity.
 "I don't want people to see Palo Santo as a money machine," says the entrepreneur, who urges people to do their research, ask questions, and see how the brand is sourcing the wood.

-Ultimately, Palo Santo's significance is so much greater than the next beauty trend to be capitalised upon by brands wanting to cash in on its mysticism — and should be treated as such.
+Ultimately, Palo Santo's significance is so much greater than the next beauty trend to be capitalized upon by brands wanting to cash in on its mysticism — and should be treated as such.
 "It's a spiritual thing that's incorporated into our history," says Rodriguez.
 "Don't tell part of the story for your pockets.
 Tell the whole story, or don't tell it at all."